WHAT YOU SHOULD KNOW:

 Contact your primary healthcare provider or cardiologist if:

 - You are more tired than usual, even with treatment.
-Daily activities and exercise are harder to do.

 - You have questions or concerns about your condition or care.

 - You have new or worsening dizziness, shortness of breath, chest pain, or confusion.

 - Your pulse rate is lower than caregivers say it should be, even with treatment.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.